John Alford (actor): Life and career

-Personal life
+Criminal convictions

 In 1999, Alford was convicted of supplying drugs to the News of the World undercover reporter Mazher Mahmood, and subsequently imprisoned for nine months.
 During his trial, Alford said in his defence that he was set up, and complained that Mahmood was not punished for this.
 He was released after six weeks after agreeing to electronic tagging.
-Alford has stated that Mahmood claimed to be a well-connected prince, who could offer Alford a lucrative contract.
+Alford has stated that Mahmood claimed to be a well-connected prince who could offer him a lucrative contract.
 Following the collapse of the trial of Tulisa in 2014, when the judge said there were "strong grounds for believing" Mahmood had committed perjury, Alford told Panorama that the conviction had led him to suicidal thoughts.
-He said "No one can give me the 18 years I’ve lost, no one can give me that back.
+He said: "No one can give me the 18 years I’ve lost; no one can give me that back.
 I hope this is the first day of a new life for me."

+In 2006, he was convicted of drink-driving after crashing his car into three vehicles in April 2005.
+He was given a 16-month driving ban plus a fine and court costs.

-On 1 October 2018, Alford appeared at Highbury Corner Magistrate's court where he pleaded not guilty to two counts of assault on a police officer and guilty to a charge of criminal damage to a vehicle belonging to Camden Council on 1 September 2018 in Holloway London.
+On 1 October 2018, Alford appeared at Highbury Corner Magistrates' Court, where he pleaded not guilty to two counts of assault on a police officer, and guilty to a charge of criminal damage to a vehicle belonging to Camden Council on 1 September 2018 in Holloway, London.
 He was bailed to appear for trial at the same court on 29 November 2018.
 On 29 January 2019, Alford pleaded guilty to two counts of resisting an officer and was given a 12-month community order.

-In July 2024, Alford was charged with sex offences involving a girl aged under 16.
+In July 2024, Alford was charged with sex offences involving two teenage girls.
 He appeared at St Albans Crown Court on 26 August 2025.
-On 5 September 2025, Alford was convicted of sexually assaulting two teenage girls; a 14-year-old girl and a 15-year-old girl at a house in Hoddesdon, Hertfordshire, in April 2022.
-He was told to expect a jail sentence in December.
+Alford denied the charges saying in court: "I haven't done this.
+No DNA.
+I didn't touch them.
+I think science proves me not guilty."
+On 5 September 2025, Alford was found guilty of sexually assaulting a 14-year-old girl and a 15-year-old girl at a house in Hoddesdon, Hertfordshire, in April 2022.
+Upon being convicted, Alford shouted "Wrong; I didn't do this" from the dock.
+He was sentenced to eight and a half years in prison on 14 January 2026.

+Death

+On 13 March 2026, Alford, aged 54, was found dead in his prison cell at HMP Bure.
+A Prison Service spokesman announced that the Prisons and Probation Ombudsman would investigate the circumstances, as is standard procedure for all deaths in custody..
+On 16 June 2026, it was announced that the cause of death was ischaemic heart disease.
+A full inquest is due to be held on 11 September 2026.